andrewzm/deepspat-website/content/workshop.md

 **Registration Fee**: The workshop is free of charge.

-**Registration Form**: Please <a href="https://docs.google.com/forms/d/e/1FAIpQLSfKFmrZkOzeR2sslVGVKRaEShotN11wCp3S3Ia-aklf9GtqgQ/viewform?usp=sf_link"><span style="color:blue">register here</span></a>.
+**Registration Form**: Please [**REGISTER HERE**](https://docs.google.com/forms/d/e/1FAIpQLSfKFmrZkOzeR2sslVGVKRaEShotN11wCp3S3Ia-aklf9GtqgQ/viewform?usp=sf_link).
 You will need a Google account to register (preferred method of registration); if you don't have one please e-mail your details and dietary requirements directly to azm@uow.edu.au.

 ### Workshop Programme